iotaisolutions/BMWQuantumChallenge2021/README.md

 1. Motivation
 2. Innovation
 3. Applicability
-4. Role of Qiskit Runtime
+4. Role of QKA for QNN
 5. Technology stack, design decisions, and architecture.
 6. Future Plan for Round 2